Indirect data-driven predictive control and the state-space predictor: FUTURE WORK

-This paper defined TPC as a control framework that unifies a wide variety of indirect DDPC methods.
-This paper introduced the state-space predictor and showed that with it, TPC is a special case of MPC with an LTI state-space model.
-This result equips TPC -- and with minor adjustments, most indirect DDPC methods of which the authors are aware -- with linear MPC's mature theory, including conditions for stability and recursive feasibility.
-In numerical experiments, TPC with a variety of predictors approached the performance limit of an oracle LQG controller with exact knowledge of the underlying system model.
-For all predictors, TPC performed better with closed-loop training data than with open-loop training data.
-TPC with the state-space predictor performed as well as TPC with any other predictor, and somewhat better than the others for small training datasets.

-There are many opportunities to extend this work.
+There are several opportunities to extend this work.
 Certificates of stability and recursive feasibility could be formalized by reducing TPC to MPC via the state-space predictor.
 Robust, stochastic, scenario, or adaptive TPC implementations could be developed similarly.
-The relax-and-regularize approach to TPC could be explored more deeply, particularly in the adaptive control setting, where connections might be made to optimistic exploration in reinforcement learning.
+The relax-and-regularize approach to TPC could be explored more deeply, possibly drawing connections to optimistic exploration in reinforcement learning.
 TPC could be evaluated for time-varying or nonlinear systems and modified if necessary.
-Finally, TPC could be demonstrated in hardware and its deployment effort and closed-loop performance compared to existing methods.
+TPC could be demonstrated in hardware and its deployment effort and closed-loop performance compared to existing methods.